 Hedd Wyn was the pen-name of the great poet Ellis Evans, who died in battle in the First World War.
 He submitted his poem Yr Arwr (The Hero) for the 1917 Eisteddfod, where he posthumously won the bardic chair.
 His birthplace, ‘Yr Ysgwrn’ in Eryri (Snowdonia), has a visitor centre where you can see ‘Y Gadair Ddu – The Black Chair’, the Bardic chair which was famously draped in a black cloth when it was revealed that he had been killed in battle some weeks before the chairing ceremony.

 This huge fortress in built in 1283 by Edward I in North Wales was designed to evoke the romance of the Roman Empire and Macsen Wledig (Magnus Maximus), the 4th century warrior who dreamed of (and later married) a Welsh princess.
-Caernarfon Castle, sits grandly in a harbour-side position, a short stroll from the epic ‘Black Boy Inn’, an historic Caernarfon coaching inn where you can sup a pint and listen to the melodic Welsh language all around you.
+Castell Caernarfon (Caernarfon Castle), sits grandly in a harbour-side position, a short stroll from the epic ‘Black Boy Inn’, an historic Caernarfon coaching inn where you can sup a pint and listen to the melodic Welsh language all around you.

 Yr Ysgwrn